 - Relax under the palm trees at The Inn at Furnace Creek's spring-fed pool and delight in the peacefulness of the desert

 California's Desert Wonderland

-Day 2 Bike across the giant Salt Playa to the lowest point in the U.S. and see if you feel any different at 282 feet below sea level Desert illusions of water might just mesmerize you Cool off with a dip in our hotel's spring-fed swimming pool or opt for a round of golf or kick back and relax at Furnace Creek, a natural oasis where 50 freshwater springs provide water for drinking, showers, irrigation and even the swimming pool.
+Day 2 Bike across the giant Salt Playa to the lowest point in the United States and see if you feel any different at 282 feet below sea level Desert illusions of water might just mesmerize you Opt for a round of golf or kick back and relax at Furnace Creek, a natural oasis where 50 freshwater springs provide water for drinking, showers, irrigation and even the swimming pool.

-Day 3 Dramatic Dante's View, offering a red-tailed hawk's perspective on Death Valley It's a challenging climb to get there - more than 5,000 feet in less than 30 miles, but you can always get a lift in the van Relish the breathtaking 360-degree panorama, featuring snow-covered Telescope Peak framed by Devil's Golf Course and the spectacular Panamint Mountains In the mood for a fast technical descent?
+Day 3 Dramatic Dante's View, offering a red-tailed hawk's perspective on Death Valley It's a challenging climb to get there—more than 5,000 feet in less than 30 miles—but you can always get a lift in the van Relish the breathtaking 360-degree panorama, featuring snow-covered Telescope Peak framed by Devil’s Golf Course and the Panamint Mountains In the mood for a fast technical descent?
 Get set to brave the downhill to the desert floor.

 Really needed a quick, easy getaway trip.
 This was just what the doctor ordered!
 So quiet and relaxing.
 The biking was perfect every day and the moon and stars were absolutely glorious each night.
 Wish we never left!- Schenectady, NY

 One of the best trips I've ever been on.
 I'll never forget the amazing scenery and beautiful sunsets.- London, United Kingdom

 The Death Valley trip exceeded our expectations.
 I just thought the location would be limiting to provide a complete trip experience.
 I was wrong.
 Your leaders have a way of connecting into the subtle beauty of the place and finding ways to learn, enjoy, exercise, and adventure.- Allentown, PA